pagekit/docs/tutorials/theme.md

 # How to develop a theme

-<p class="uk-article-lead">In this guide you will learn how to develop your own theme from our Hello Theme blueprint.
+<p class="uk-article-lead">In this tutorial you will learn how to develop your own theme from our Hello Theme blueprint.
 You will find out about the theme structure and follow the essential steps to add new positions and options.</p>

 **Note** The [completed theme](https://github.com/pagekit/example-theme) can be found on Github.

 ## Getting started

-For this guide, we assume you have a running Pagekit installation on a local server environment.
+For this tutorial, we assume you have a running Pagekit installation on a local server environment.
 If that is not the case, [download](https://pagekit.com/download) a Pagekit installation package and quickly [install](../getting-started/installation.md) it.
 Then login to the admin area and have a look at the Theme section of the integrated Marketplace.

 The Pagekit Marketplace features our [Hello Theme](https://pagekit.com/marketplace/package/pagekit/theme-hello), a blueprint for developing themes, including code examples and a general foundation to help you get started.